ccswbs/UoGd7-Training/menuitems.md

 1. Select `Structure` on the Admininistration Bar.
 2. Select `Menus`.
 3. Select `Add Menu`.
-Once selected you will be able to create a new menu.
    ![Add Menu Page](images/createMenu.png)
 4. Enter the title you would like to give the menu in the "Title" field.
 5. Enter the description you would like to give the menu in the "Description" field (optional).
-6. Select the checkbox if applicable.
+The description is not seen by site users.
 7. Once completed, select `Save`.

-## Editing a Pre-existing Menu
+## Changing Menu Name & Description
 1. Select `Structure` on the Admininistration Bar.
 2. Select `Menus`.
 3. Locate the menu you would like to edit.
 4. Select `edit menu`.
+5. Make the required changes.
+Select `Save`.

 ### Adding a Link to the Menu
 1. Select `Structure` from the Admininistration Bar.